RadoslawKieronski/DevOpsJenkins/AWS/README.md

 Project is created in specification:
 1st part: remote-host container is going to connect to db container and extract mysql backup from remote-host (by using db container) and finally make database backup to AWS S3 bucket.(1-7)
-2nd part: jenkins job that takes backup from MySql database and place it to AWS S3 Bucket.
+2nd part: jenkins job that connects throw ssh to remote_host and takes backup from MySql database and place it to AWS S3 Bucket.

 Connection from 'remote-host' container with AWS S3 bucket is done with user 'rado' and his secret key.